GRI 102: General Disclosures 2016

 Accounting Metric Category Unit of Measure Code Response

-Total Energy Consumed Quantitative Gigajoules EM-CM-130a.1 2,259,328 Gigajoules
+Total energy consumed Quantitative Gigajoules EM-CM-130a.1 2,467,976.4

-Percentage of energy from grid electricity Quantitative Percentage (%) EM-CM-130a.1 45%
+Percentage grid electricity Quantitative Percentage (%) EM-CM-130a.1 45

-Percentage of energy from alternative energy Quantitative Percentage (%) EM-CM-130a.1 0%
+Percentage alternative Quantitative Percentage (%) EM-CM-130a.1 0

-Percentage of energy from renewable energy Quantitative Percentage (%) EM-CM-130a.1 0%
+Percentage renewable Quantitative Percentage (%) EM-CM-130a.1 0.13

 back to top